cicovic-andrija/dlconv/README.md

 # dlconv

-This is a custom program that converts CSV diving data, exported from xlsx (Excel) format, to Markdown.
+This is a custom program that converts CSV dive data, exported from xlsx (Excel) format, to Markdown.